streetturtle/streetturtle.github.io/_posts/2015-12-22-email-widget-for-awesome-wm.md

 comments: true
 ---

-> This post is a bit outdated, checkout the repo: [github.com/streetturtle/awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets/){:.warning}
+> This post is a bit outdated, checkout the repo: [github.com/streetturtle/awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets/) for more info{:.warning}

 This widget consists of an icon with counter which shows number of unread emails: ![email icon]({{site.url}}/images/emailWidgetScrnsht.png) and a popup message which appears when mouse hovers over an icon: ![email popup]({{site.url}}/images/emailWidgetScrnsht2.png)